AniruddhaAshokPatil/biomedical-rag-hallucination/README.md

 The automated hallucination evaluator was assessed using:

-* claim-label validation
+* claim label validation
-* system-balanced binary validation
+* system balanced binary validation
 * claim extraction / exclusion validation

-The human-calibrated hallucination estimate is treated as a **sensitivity analysis only** and does not replace the frozen V3 primary results.
+The human calibrated hallucination estimate is treated as a **sensitivity analysis only** and does not replace the frozen V3 primary results.

 \---